baymac/baymac.github.io/_posts/2019-07-14-gsoc-coding-period-plugin-release-week.md

 To initiate the process to move our plugin into `jenkinsci` org, I raised a ticket.
 There is a conflict due existence of another plugin with the same name but we are expecting it to be fixed as the old plugin is not maintained and also not released to Jenkins update centre.

 On Friday, our plugin got hosted in the `jenkinsci` organisation.
 I am hoping to fix a couple of issues and making my first release on Monday.

+The official `GitLab-Branch-Source-Plugin` repository can be found [here](https://github.com/jenkinsci/gitlab-branch-source-plugin/).

 |  Issue 	|
 |---	    |